 NDPC offers online courses in each of the 15 research-based Effective Strategies for Dropout Prevention.
 The 15 Effective Strategies are formally adopted by numerous states and school systems as highest-impact interventions for graduation rate improvement.
-Each of these 60-90 minute self-paced courses takes participants through an exploration of what the strategy is, how it fits within the 15 Effective Strategies model, and the research supporting it, allowing participants to envision for themselves how the strategy can be implemented well within their own schools and communities.
+Each online course takes participants through an exploration of what the strategy is, how it fits within the 15 Effective Strategies model, and the research supporting it, allowing participants to envision for themselves how the strategy can be implemented well within their own schools and communities.
 Participants investigate successful implementations across the country, potential benefits and barriers to implementing the strategy, and key implementation characteristics to consider in setting up their own programs.
-Courses may be taken individually to build staff capacity or in clusters to complete professional learning requirements of the National Dropout Prevention Specialist Certification Program.
-For more information, contact Jennie Cole at firstname.lastname@example.org
+Each self-paced course takes from 60 to 120 minutes to complete, except the overview course which takes about 6 hours to complete.
+Online courses may be used in grant programs to prepare staff for the most effective implementation of grant-funded initiatives.
+For more information, contact Jennie Cole at email@example.com

 If you are interested in learning more about the courses, and would like to preview a course, please email firstname.lastname@example.org.
 Courses can be purchased individually as well as in bulk through the NDPC store.

 Active learning implies engaged learners and students who embrace school.
 Learn more about how active learning can influence students in their decisions to remain in school.

 After-school and out-of-school opportunities, camps, and clubs provide students with extended time for academics, hobbies, interests, and relationship building in safe locations.
 Examine the research and learn how these high quality programs can impact graduation rates.

 Different students have a variety of unique needs.
 One of the most important alternatives to graduating from a traditional high school is graduating from an alternative school.
 Learn more about how high quality alternative school programs keep students in school and some of the characteristics of these programs that make the difference.